 Quality assurance is integral to any screening process.
 The BORN Prenatal Screening Quality Assurance (PSQA) Committee is comprised of a group of scientific, technical, and medical experts who work to ensure that prenatal screening in Ontario is held to high quality standards.

 NTQA sonographer-specific report information

-The NTQA pilot project is now underway.
+The NTQA project is now underway.
 If you have received your BORN user ID and password, you will find information on how to access the BORN information system for the first time, setting up your account, and finding your specific NTQA audit report here: Sonographers: How to access the BORN Information System and your NTQA Report

 For further information about the sonographer-specific NTQA report that is now available in the BORN information system, the following document outlines the information provided on the report as well as definitions of the quality measures that are calculated, and the potential impact of measurements that routinely deviate from the expected curve.
 Nuchal Translucency Measurements and Quality Assurance Report.